Dawnes/home-assistant.io/source/_integrations/nanoleaf.markdown

   default: Nanoleaf
 {% endconfiguration %}

+Please note that firmware updates have been known to sometimes change the mac adress of the controller.
+This may cause configured fixed IP addresses to no longer apply after an update.

 ### Getting The Auth Token

-1. Make sure that your Nanoleaf Light Panel is fully patched (as of the time of writing the latest version was 3.0.8 for Aurora and 1.2.0 for Canvas)
+1. Make sure that your Nanoleaf Light Panel is fully patched (as of the time of writing the latest version was 3.0.8 for Aurora, 1.2.0 for Canvas, and 6.1.2 for Shapes)
 2. Hold down the *ON* button on the Panel for 5 seconds; the LED will start flashing
 3. Issue a *POST* request to the API endpoint, e.g., via `$ curl -i -X POST http://192.168.1.155:16021/api/v1/new`
 4. The output should include the auth token like *{"auth_token":"xxxxxxxxxxxxxxxxxxxxx"}*, copy the resulting token into your configuration